LawnchairLauncher/lawnicons/CONTRIBUTING.md

 Each icon must fit the 20x20 or 18x18 (depending on the shape) content area size.
 It must not be smaller nor bigger than the specified sizes.

-In addition to the above, the icons must have an filled (not outlined) style.
+In addition to the above, the icons must have a filled (not outlined) style.

 ![](./contributing-image-2.png)